openecos-projects/website-tpl-mkdocs/README.md

-# Website Template for MkDocs
+# Website template for MkDocs